rajarammallya/melange/doc/source/apidoc.rst

 **Params:**

-None
+{address} in the URI is the ipv4 or ipv6 address

 **Response Codes:**

 Normal Response code: 200
-Error   - 404 Not Found (When either IpBlock for given ip_block_id and tenant_id is not found, or IpAddress for given address is not found)-~+~
+Error   - 404 Not Found (When either IpBlock for given ip_block_id and tenant_id is not found, or IpAddress for given address is not found)

 **JSON Response Example:**

 ::

     {
         "ip_address": {